cloudedbats/cloudedbats/README.md

 #### Issues
 There are some issues when recording sound files.
 Sometimes the signal became completely silent and I think it's related to when the computer is busy.
 There is also some very short, full frequency, disturbing sounds where I have no idea where the source is.
 Mobile chargers may produce some high frequency signals.
 Check the issue tracker for [CloudedBats] (http://cloudedbats.org) for more information.

 ## Resouces

 #### [http://cloudedbats.org] (http://cloudedbats.org)
 This is the software project placed on GitHub where I publish stable versions and documentation for the software.
 The code is based on Python 2.7 and the web framework [Django](https://www.djangoproject.com).
-At the moment I use Ubuntu for development and Raspbian for deployment, but the code should be possible to run on Windows and Mac too.
+At the moment I’m using Ubuntu for development and Raspbian for deployment, but the code should be possible to run on Windows and Mac too.
 I'm planning for some Wiki-pages that describes the software design and how to set up the development environment.

 #### [https://github.com/arnoldandreasson/cloudedbats] (https://github.com/arnoldandreasson/cloudedbats)